sraaphorst/spelunker/README.md

 A WIP C++ library for generating / solving mazes.

-Right now, the library can:
+Right now, the library can generate mazes using the following algorithms:

-1. Generate random binary tree mazes.
+1. Random binary trees (probability variants forthcoming);

-2. Generate randomized DFS mazes.

-3. Generate randomized Kruskal mazes.
+2. Randomized DFS;

+3. Randomized Kruskal;

-4. Generate randomized Prim mazes, using two different algorithms (one that focuses on walls, and another on cells).
+4. Randomized Prim, using two different algorithmic variants (one that focuses on walls, and another on cells);

-5. Generate mazes using Eller's algorithm, allowing probability for horizontal wall creation and density per contiguous block of cells in a row for vertical wall creation.
+5. Eller's algorithm, allowing probability for horizontal wall creation and density per contiguous block of cells in a row for vertical wall creation;

-6. Generate mazes with the Aldous-Broder technique.
+6. The Aldous-Broder technique; and

+7. Wilson's algorithm.

 It also defines a type class, `Show`, that can be used to easily create string representations of mazes, coordinates, positions, etc. for text output.

+7. Generate mazes

 # Further work